Form of Government: Republic

 Energy and industry.

 Almost all electrical energy produced is hydroelectric.
 The power stations at Inga Falls, on the River Congo are no longer fully operational.
 Industrial plants are concentrated in the Kinshasa area and in the Katanga province.
-Metal industries include copper works (at Shituru), tin (at Manono), zinc and cadmium (at Kolwezi), and cobalt (at Likasi, Luilu and Shituru).
+Metal industries include copper works (at Likasi and Kolwezi), tin (at Manono), zinc and cadmium (at Kolwezi), and cobalt (at Likasi and Luilu).
 Other industrial plants produce chemicals (at Butembo and Panda) and cement (at Kalemie, Likasi, Lubudi, Lukala and Kakontwe).
 Muanda has a functioning oil refinery plant.